Don’t like to use chemical products to clean your kitchen?

 23. Clean the Cutting Board

-For a clean and odor-free cutting board, sprinkle salt all over the cutting board and rub with a lemon cut in half.
+For a clean and odor-free cutting board, sprinkle salt all over the cutting board and rub it with a lemon cut in half.
 Leave for 5 minutes and rinse.

 CLEAN CUTTING BOARD: Salt + lemon

 24. Super Clean Cheese Grater

 Cheese graters are, somehow, difficult to clean.
-If the grater is stack with bits of cheese use this easy cleaning hack: grate a potato and rinse.
+If the grater is stacked with bits of cheese use this easy cleaning hack: grate a potato and rinse.
 Bye-bye cheese!

 CLEAN CHEESE GRATER: Grated potato

 25. Blender Cleaning Hack

 If you having trouble cleaning parts of the blender that are more difficult to reach, like the blades, use this trick.
-Fill the blender with soapy warm water, put the lid on, and leave on for up to 1 minute, depending on how dirty it is.
+Fill the blender with soapy warm water, put the lid on, and leave it on for up to 1 minute, depending on how dirty it is.
 Rinse well.

 CLEAN BLENDER: Warm water + dish soap